Siphon880gh/devbrain/C++/C++ Terminal PRIMER.md

-Certainly!
 Below is a simple C++ program that takes two numbers as input from the user and then outputs their sum.
 This program uses basic C++ input/output streams and arithmetic operations.

 ```cpp
 #include <iostream>